 Schedule.
 The scheduling of races is to be done to best serve the competition needs of PA race walkers.

-Race scheduling will be approved by the Chair, the Senior Athletes’ Representative(s), Masters Athletes’ Representative, Unattached Athletes’ Representative, and the Race Directors for each race.
+Race scheduling will be approved by the Chair, the Open Athletes’ Representative(s), Masters Athletes’ Representative, Unattached Athletes’ Representative, and the Race Directors for each race.

 Except for special Qualifying Races, the intention to conduct a race should be made known to the Chair at least ten (10) weeks prior to the event.
 This lead time will permit listing the event on the PA website and notification to PA race walkers by e-mail.